 Our home-equity loans stand out in more ways than one:

-- No origination fee, potentially saving you hundreds1
+- No origination fees, potentially saving you hundreds.1

-- No appraisal costs, title insurance fees, document mailing fees, escrow fees or pre-payment penalty fees1
+- No appraisal costs, title insurance fees, document mailing fees, escrow fees or pre-payment penalty fees.2

 Uses of a HELOC

 - Debt consolidation (including high interest credit cards).

 - Tuition or other ongoing expenses over time.

 - Home repairs, such as windows, new roof, energy efficient projects.

 - Open-end loans: HELOCs are open-ended meaning you borrow as you go — instead of borrowing a set amount of funds all at once, you withdraw and repay as needed.
 Minimum draw amount is $100.